Determination of Majorana type-phases from the time evolution of lepton numbers: Majorana type-phases and unitary triangles

-We consider an interesting aspect of Majorana neutrinos and the rephasing invariant bilinears \cite{Nieves:1987pp} that Branco and Rebelo name ``Majorana type-phases''\cite{Branco:2008ai}.
-The Majorana type-phases are defined by Branco and Rebelo to be the argument of the bilinears $U_{\alpha k}U^\ast_{\alpha j}$ with no summation over the repeated index $\alpha$.
+We consider an interesting aspect of Majorana neutrinos and the rephasing invariant bilinears~\cite{Nieves:1987pp} that Branco and Rebelo named ``Majorana type-phases''~\cite{Branco:2008ai}.
+The Majorana type-phases are defined to be the argument of the bilinears $U_{\alpha k}U^\ast_{\alpha j}$ with no summation over the repeated index $\alpha$.
 Then, Branco and Rebelo choose six Majorana type-phases and prove the six phases can be used to exactly reproduce the $3\times3$ PMNS matrix Eq.(\ref{eq:PMNSmatrix}).
-We reproduce their \cite{Branco:2008ai} six Majorana type-phases for self-containment of our work,
+We reproduce their~\cite{Branco:2008ai} six Majorana type-phases for self-containment of our work,

-To reproduce the $3\times 3$ PMNS matrix of Eq.(\ref{eq:PMNSmatrix}), from the Majorana type-phases Eq.(\ref{eq:majoranaTypeBeta}) and Eq.(\ref{eq:majoranaTypeGamma}), we must consider the construction of unitarity triangles.
+To recreate the $3\times 3$ PMNS matrix of Eq.(\ref{eq:PMNSmatrix}), from the Majorana type-phases Eq.(\ref{eq:majoranaTypeBeta}) and Eq.(\ref{eq:majoranaTypeGamma}), we can consider the construction of unitary triangles.
 Two types of triangles can be created from the PMNS matrix, Dirac and Majorana triangles.
-We are interested in Majorana triangles and their dependence on the Majorana type-phases.
+We are interested in Majorana triangles because of their dependence on the Majorana type-phases.
 The three Majorana triangles are derived by multiplying the columns of the PMNS matrix,

-The equation for triangle 1, Eq.(\ref{eq:majoranatriangle1}) is connected with the $\beta_k$ Majorana type-phases of Eq.(\ref{eq:majoranaTypeBeta}).
-We illustrate that connection between the triangle vectors of Eq.(\ref{eq:majoranatriangle1}) and $\beta_k$ in with figure \ref{fig:majoranatri1}.
-From figure \ref{fig:majoranatri1}, we can see all sides of the triangle are constructed from the rephasing invariants $U_{\alpha k}U^\ast_{\alpha j}$.
-Thus, the Majorana triangles are not free to rotate in the complex plain and their orientation is physically meaningful \cite{Branco:2008ai,Aguilar-Saavedra:2000jom}.
+The equation for triangle 1, Eq.(\ref{eq:majoranatriangle1}), is connected with the $\beta_k$ Majorana type-phases of Eq.(\ref{eq:majoranaTypeBeta}).
+We illustrate that connection in Fig.~\ref{fig:majoranatri1} by plotting the triangle vector of Eq.(\ref{eq:majoranatriangle1}) denoting the angles $\beta_k$.
+Additionally, we can see all sides of the triangle are constructed from the rephasing invariants $U_{\alpha k}U^\ast_{\alpha j}$.
+This means the Majorana triangles are not free to rotate in the complex plain and their orientation is physically meaningful~\cite{Branco:2008ai,Aguilar-Saavedra:2000jom}.